ebendcelebrant/Opening_Hours/README.md

 </ol>

 ## Thoughts On The Data Format
-The second part of the question is on my thoughts on the data format.
+The second part of the question has to do with my thoughts on the data format.
 Firstly, I believe this exercise, in it's entirety, provided a good opportunity to examine good software development practices, problem solving and critical thinking.
 However, a little more information and background may be needed to properly evaluate my thoughts on the format.
-What I can deduce from the current information is a format in which the data could have been formatted to ease different stakeholders of the project.
+Based on the information available, I believe there is a format in which the data could have been formatted that will ease the different stakeholders of the project.
+I call this format the <i>Programmer-Centric Approach</i>

 ### The Programmer-Centric Approach
 This is basically the data formatting style that will benefit the programmer and the non-IT user the most.
 It is already almost readable and doesn't require much coding.